Blockland is a game that bills itself as “playing with LEGOs on the Internet.” While that may be true visually, playing with LEGOs is much easier.

 It’s the actual building part in which it fails.

-It's not alone in this, though.
+It’s not alone in this, though.
 LEGO Universe, the official LEGO MMORPG and building game uses this same system.
-In Blockland, as in LEGO universe, you place blocks by first selecting the orientation and position of where you'd like to lay it down.
-Then, when you're happy where it will go, you press the Enter key on the numeric keypad to actually place the blocks.
-In this way, building is more accurate since blocks can be different shapes and sizes, but it's also much slower than other games.
+In Blockland, as in LEGO universe, you place blocks by first selecting the orientation and position of where you’d like to lay it down.
+Then, when you’re happy where it will go, you press the Enter key on the numeric keypad to actually place the blocks.
+In this way, building is more accurate since blocks can be different shapes and sizes, but it’s also much slower and more frustrating than building in Minecraft.

 If the developer of Blockland were to re-release the game with controls that matched Minecraft key-for-key, I’d bet his sales would skyrocket.
 I’d love to see that.

 If you’re looking for more customizable builds than Minecraft’s simple cubes, give Blockland a go.
 There’s a lot to like, here.